awpe/xwinclone/README.md

 **X** window system's **WIN**dow **CLONE** application.

-Program aimed to be light-weight and use few system resources.
+Program aimed to be light-weight and utilise few system resources.

 This program can be used to translate another window's content in its own window with some features like background color/image, window centering,